-CAofB provides ongoing employment referrals to our graduates.
-Salons may call us asking for our graduates.
-We provide opportunities for salon owners, stylist and other licensed professionals to come in to teach advance classes and attend our school events to see our talented students and offer advice about the beauty industry.
-Career counseling classes are offered for career training, resume designing and with employment assistance information.
-Counseling is done to check the student's progress and assess their personal goals.
+CAofB provides ongoing placement assistance to our graduates for life.
+Salons call us regularly asking for our graduates.
+We provide opportunities for salon owners, stylist and other licensed professionals to come in, teach advance classes, attend our school events, be special guest judges in our competitions so they can get to know our talented students and offer advice along with recruiting our students.
+Career counseling is done while in classes for business training, resume designing and with personal one on one training.
+Counseling is done as often as necessary to check on a student's progress and assess their personal goals.

-Although we can counsel you and offer assistance with job placement, we cannot guarantee employment.
-Graduates are expected to make interview appointments with prospective employers, send out resumes and make interview appointments and any other necessary requirements in order to get hired in the industry.
+Although we can offer advice and assistance with job placement, we cannot guarantee employment.
+Graduates are expected to make interview appointments with prospective employers.
 Those that are dedicated will have a high degree of success in the beauty industry.
 All graduates must pass the State exam and obtain a State License and meet the employer's requirements in order to be hired and work in a California licensed salon or spa.